-Teaching and Learning

-Have high quality teaching that deliberately develops the primary 'GLC's' [competencies of curiosity, creativity, communication and critical thinking] in every lesson, every day.

-Curriculum

-Have access to a curriculum that develops young people as active and thriving citizens within a diverse, truly fair and equal community.

-Literacy

-Talk confidently and communicate thoughts and feelings through speaking and writing.
-Read with fluency and understanding for enjoyment and to gain knowledge.

-Personal Development

-Have a personal development programme that promotes the extensive development of all pupils, monitors strong uptake, works in partnership and shares widely.

-Additional and Different

-A comprehensive and ambitious additional and different strategy for all student groups.

-To provide a high quality and inclusive education for all pupil groups such as:

-- More able

-- SEND

-- Disadvantaged

-- EAL

-Early Years

-Have an excellent start to their journey through the GLC across all aspects of learning and development through a unified approach to Early Years provision.

-Efficiency and effectiveness (Support Services)

-Be part of a Trust that makes effective use of centralised processes and back-office functions to empower schools to focus on improving the quality of education.

-Reputation, Communication and Marketing (Public benefit)

-Be part of a Trust that delivers it's stated mission, operates under an agreed set of values, improves upon its best and 'makes the weather'.

-Expansion and Growth

-Be part of a strong Trust that explores opportunities for growth and expansion, in order to develop our wider civic responsibility and advance education for the public good in the communities we serve.

-Sustainability

-A sustainability strategy to create the conditions for students to be active and thriving citizens.
+- 1. Teaching and Learning Have high quality teaching in every lesson, every day. - 2.
+Curriculum Have access to a curriculum that develops them as active and thriving citizens within a diverse, truly fair and equal community. - 3.
+Literacy Talk confidently and communicate thoughts and feelings through speaking and writing.
+Read with fluency and understanding for enjoyment and to gain knowledge. - 4.
+Personal Development Have access to a wide range of opportunities that instil the GLC mission, values and competencies/ attributes to prepare them for learning and life [development of character].
+Have a personal development programme that works in partnership to ensure their multiple skills and talents are recognised and developed. - 5.
+Support Services Be part of a Trust that makes effective use of centralised processes and backoffice functions to empower schools to focus on improving the quality of education. - 6.
+Reputation and Community Be part of a Trust that delivers its stated mission, operates under an agreed set of values, improves upon its best and 'makes the weather' as a civic institution. - 7.
+Expansion and Growth Be part of a strong Trust that explores opportunities for growth and expansion in order to develop our wider civic responsibility and advance education for the public good in the communities we serve. - 8.
+Sustainability A sustainability strategy to create the conditions for students to be active and thriving citizens.